shain-sec/shain-sec/README.md

 ## 💼 Cybersecurity Portfolio

-A collection of practical cybersecurity work, labs, and projects demonstrating hands-on experience across offensive and defensive security.
+A collection of practical cybersecurity projects, labs, and security research covering offensive and defensive security concepts.

 Areas include: